Part 1. Eco-Philosophy: Reimagining Human-Nature Relationships

-In a deep concern for our planet, and recognizing the urgency of the changes happening, I feel compelled to share thoughts as part of our shared duty to safeguard the planet for future generations.
-Tinkering with ideas and learning from some of the best thinking out there; the deeper I dive, the clearer it becomes: merely reducing our impact won’t cut it.
-We’re on the brink of another revolution (probably greater than the undustrial revolution), with generative AI shaking up everything we’ve known since then.
+In a deep concern for our planet and recognizing the urgency of the changes happening, I feel compelled to share thoughts as part of our shared duty to safeguard the planet for future generations.
+Tinkering with ideas and learning from some of the best thinking out there, the deeper I dive, the clearer it becomes: merely reducing our impact won’t cut it.
+We’re on the brink of another revolution (probably greater than the Industrial Revolution), with generative AI shaking up everything we’ve known since then.
 Now, there’s a new fear: the looming specter of Earth’s destruction, etched by the scars of our past industrial endeavors.
 I’m penning this series as my ode to our generous Earth, vowing to actively contribute to its regeneration.
 This writing is a call to arms for all who care about the future of our planet—inspiring each other to rethink, reconnect, and regenerate.
 Join me on this adventure as we rewrite our relationship with nature, critiquing our current path while igniting hope for a brighter tomorrow.

 Part 1-Dualism and the Divide Between Humanity & Nature